 So here they were, the first noticable effects of the burn-out system.
 At the UX brunch, we had a closer look a three effects:

 (2) The pression on Rahel rose.
-Even though there was more work to do, the expectations regarding user experience did not change.
-Just Rahel had limited options to achieve it.
+Even though there was more work to do, the expectations regarding user experience did not change and especially not Rahel’s own expectations.
+Rahel had just limited options to achieve it.

-(3) The cut on UX activities also signaled a drift of priority to the whole team.
-Rather than achieving a great user experience, the team should strive for a happy client.
+(3) The cut on UX activities also signaled a drift of priority in the team.
+Rather than achieving a great user experience, the team strives to make the client happy with features.
 User experience became optional, a side note.

 The team changed the rules of the game and these new rules started working on the team, making the situation much more dangerous.
-Just eight days later, it was late afternoon, we happened to meet Rahel in the elevator for the third time.
+Another couple of weeks later, it was late afternoon, we happened to meet Rahel in the elevator for the third time.

 M: “Hi Rahel, care for a coffee or a tea?”